w3c/window-management/EXPLAINER.md

 The current goals are relatively limited in scope.
 They aim to provide basic affordances for web applications to show content across the set of connected displays, by using existing API surfaces and paradigms.
-* Show an element fullscreen on any connected display
+* Allow elements to be shown fullscreen on any connected display
-* Open windows on and move windows to any connected display
+* Allow window placements on any connected display

 ### Possible future goals